-CHEM 1100 Intro to Chemistry (4 credits) Meets MnTC Goal Area(s):3 and molecular structure, elements, compounds, mixtures, the periodic table, the nature of gasses, liquids and solid states, chemical reactions and stoichiometry.
+CHEM 1100 Intro to Chemistry (4 credits) Meets MnTC Goal Area(s):3

+This course is designed to provide the student with an understanding of principles and theories of chemistry, atomic and molecular structure, elements, compounds, mixtures, the periodic table, the nature of gasses, liquids and solid states, chemical reactions and stoichiometry.
 This course includes a laboratory component.